aliiyousefzadeh/Chicago-Rideshare-Shared-Trip-Authorization-Prediction/README.md

 # Chicago Rideshare Shared Trip Authorization Prediction
-This project is focused on predicting the likelihood of shared trip authorizations for rideshare services in Chicago.
+This project is focused on predicting the likelihood of shared trip authorizations for rideshare services in the city of Chicago.

 # Introduction
-This project aims to predict if a trip in the city of Chicago will be shared or not using the Transportation Network Providers Trips dataset provided by the City of Chicago.
-The dataset includes information about all trips taken from 2018 until January 2023.
+This project aims to predict if a trip in the city of Chicago will be shared or not, using the Transportation Network Providers Trips dataset provided by the City of Chicago.
+The dataset includes information about all trips taken from November 2018 until January 2023.

 # Project Overview
 The prediction model is based on five factors: the starting hour of the trip, the district the trip is starting from, the distance, the target district, and the cost of a typical trip based on the aforementioned factors.
 The dataset is imbalanced, with a significantly lower percentage of shared trips.
 To avoid bias in the prediction model, we selected an equal number of shared and not_shared trips to create a balanced dataset.